XKNX/xknx/.github/pull_request_template.md

 - [ ] The documentation has been adjusted accordingly
 - [ ] The changes generate no new warnings
 - [ ] Tests have been added that prove the fix is effective or that the feature works
-- [ ] The changes are documented in the changelog
+- [ ] The changes are documented in the changelog (docs/changelog.md)
-- [ ] The Homeassistant plugin has been adjusted in case of new config options